-Montgomery et al. demonstrated the superior efficacy of Escitalopram over Citalopram in a meta-analysis, which showed that Escitalopram had statistically significantly better efficacy compared to Citalopram (28).
-A key difference between our study and that of Montgomery et al. is that their meta-analysis included a general population of individuals with depression, whereas our study had a different patient population and design.
+Montgomery et al. demonstrated the superior efficacy of escitalopram over citalopram in a meta-analysis, which showed that escitalopram had statistically significant better efficacy compared to citalopram (28).
+A key difference between our study and that of Montgomery et al. is that their metaanalysis included a general population of individuals with depression, whereas our study had a different patient population and design.

-Gorman et al. also assessed the efficacy of Escitalopram and Citalopram in treating Major Depressive Disorder.
-They found that Escitalopram may have a faster onset and greater overall magnitude of effect in improving symptoms of both depression and anxiety in these patients (29).
+Gorman et al. also assessed the efficacy of escitalopram and citalopram in treating Major Depressive Disorder and found that escitalopram may have a faster onset and greater overall magnitude of effect in improving symptoms of both depression and anxiety in these patients (29).